iBotPeaches/Apktool/INTERNAL.md

 2. `lunch sdk-eng`
 3. `make OUT_DIR=out-x64 LOCAL_MULTILIB=64 USE_NINJA=false aapt`

-As of Android Oreo (API 26) all aapt binaries are 64 bit.
+As of Android Oreo (API 26) all aapt binaries are 64 bit (With exception of Windows).

 ### Building the aapt2 binary.